alexcasalboni/aws-lambda-power-tuning/README-EXECUTE.md

 Once the execution has completed, you will find the execution results in the "**Output**" tab of the "**Execution Details**" section at the top of the page.
 The output will contain the optimal power configuration and its corresponding average cost per execution.

+## Need an even simpler option?

+If you don't like the two alternatives above, you could have a look at the Lumigo CLI integration which takes care of both deploying and executing the SAR app transparently.
+Check it out [here](README-DEPLOY.md#user-content-option-4-deploy-with-the-lumigo-cli).